huggingface/blog/swift-coreml-llm.md

     - [Generation Algorithms](#generation-algorithms).
 Language models are trained to predict a probability distribution of the next token that may appear after a sequence of text.
 To generate text output, we need to call the model multiple times and collect a token at a time.
 There are many ways to decide what's the next best token to use.
     - [Supported Models](#supported-models).
 Not all model families are supported (yet).
 - [`swift-chat`](#swift-chat).
 This is a small app that simply shows how to use `swift-transformers` in a project.
-- [Missing Parts](#missing-parts).
+- [Missing Parts / Coming Next](#missing-parts--coming-next).
 Some stuff that's important but not yet available, as directions for future work.
 - [Resources](#resources).
 Links to all the projects and tools.